soulshake/fonos/README.md

 - Change the hostname: `echo "fonos" | sudo tee etc/hostname`
 - Modify the hosts file: `sudo sed -i "s/raspberrypi\$/fonos/" etc/hosts`

-Add the following to `etc/network/interfaces`:
+### Network setup

+If you intend to connect your Pi to your router directly via ethernet, you can skip this step.

+If you want to interact with your Pi over wifi, add the following snippet (with your own SSID and passphrase) to `etc/network/interfaces`:

 ```
 iface wlan0 inet dhcp